 What is Bibimbap?

 Korean Bibimbap (비빔밥) translates to “mixed rice” in Korean.
-It’s a hearty dish made up of a base of fluffy white rice, and a variety of seasoned vegetables and often topped with beef, and a fried egg.
+It’s a hearty dish made up of a base of fluffy white rice, and a variety of fresh vegetables and often topped with beef, and a fried egg.
 The rice bowl is served with a spicy gochujang bibimbap sauce so you can add it to your liking and mix it into the rice.

 What Makes This Recipe Great